Hillary Clinton Says Donald Trump Is ‘Obsessed’ With Her Because He’s An ‘Illegitimate President’

 “I believe that he knows he’s an illegitimate president,” she said.
 “He knows there were a bunch of different reasons for why the election turned out the way it did and I take responsibility for those parts of it I should.”

-Clinton continued to suggest that Trump knows he is underqualified for the presidency and didn’t deserve to win the election in place of her.
+Clinton continued to suggest that Trump knows he is under-qualified for the presidency and didn’t deserve to win the election in place of her.

 “I don’t know we’ll ever know everything that happened but clearly we know a lot and are learning more every day and history will probably sort it all out, so of course he’s obsessed with me.
 I believe it’s a guilty conscience in so much as he has a conscience.”

 Clinton recently again made headlines when she commented on criticism of Joe Biden and his tendency to get uncomfortably touchy with women.
-According to Clinton, the attacks on Biden’s interactions with women are part of an attempt to tear down the former Vice President.
+According to Clinton, the attacks on Biden’s interactions with women are part of an attempt to tear down the former vice president.
 She also believes that Biden has a good chance of defeating Trump.

 The former secretary of state suggested that all of the accusations against Biden pale in comparison to the dangers that Trump poses in his current position at the helm of the United States.
 She believes that Biden is ultimately a “thoroughly decent human being” that has made a positive impact on the country through his political career.